-The 3rd edition of the Parees Festival in Oviedo, Spain has left five new murals added to the streets of the northern Spanish town.
+The 3rd edition of the Parees Festival in Spain has left five new street art murals to the streets of Oviedo.
 In total there are now 23 murals which can be seen in Oviedo, all created within the past three years.

 Artists taking part in the 2019 edition were Mina Hamada, Hedof & Joren Joshua, Udatxo, Catalina Rodriguez Villazon & Matth Velvet.
-Representing a mixture of different styles and themes
+They represent a mixture of different styles and themes

 Barcelona based Mina Hamada based her work on the illustrations of animals and plants drawn by children in two local schools.
-She has re-interpreted those drawings to create a colourful and imaginative world full of fantasy and fun.
+She has re-interpreted those drawings at the Parees Festival to create a colourful and imaginative world full of fantasy and fun.
 We last featured her work in our list of Barcelona Based Artists to look out for.